TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 17/Numbers 17.3.md

 ---

-And thou shalt write Aaron's name upon the rod of Levi; for there shall be one rod for each head of their fathers' houses.
+You shall write Aaron's name on the rod of Levi; for there shall be one rod for each head of their fathers' houses.